JetBlue Plus Card Review: 80,000 Bonus Points ($99 Annual Fee)

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone.

-Offer bumped up to 60k from 50k.
+80k offer is back.
 The JetBlue Plus Mastercard is a rewards credit card that earns TrueBlue points for purchases and includes special perks for JetBlue customers.
+Right now, there is a special link above has an increased offer above the prior 50k and 60k offer levels (hat tip to DoC).
 Here are the highlights:

 • First checked bag is free for the primary cardmember and up to 3 companions when you use your JetBlue Plus Card on JetBlue-operated flights.